sj-p/vlast/README.txt

 * values L, N & D are positive integers
 * values S, E & T are unix timestamps (seconds since Epoch)
 * short names of method M & period P can be used, see --list-*
+* value G is a comma-separated list of up to 10 tags for methods *.addtags otherwise it's a single tag
 * option names are not always the same as API parameter names, but it should be obvious to which parameter they refer
 * by default, image urls are not printed; if enabled in config or on command